Sylvn001/Sylvn001/README.md

 <!--
 **Sylvn001/Sylvn001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently Studying: Advanced node.js and javascript  && clean architeture
+- 🔭 I’m currently Studying: Advanced node.js and javascript  && clean architecture  && PHP 8

 ## 📓 About Me

 > Hi!
-I'm Junior (Sylvn001), a Back End Developer.
-I create a lot of projects with nodejs, typescript, PHP, java, ruby on rails, and more...
+I'm Junior Barros (Sylvn001), a Back End Developer.
+I create many projects with nodejs, typescript, PHP, java, ruby on rails, and more...

 ## :notebook_with_decorative_cover: Detailed information